thatisuday/catage/README.md

 ## Upcoming changes
-- CLI Tool
+- CLI tool to convert code to image files
-- Output image corner radius
+- Ability to add output image corner radius [optional]
-- Adding MacOS window frame to output image
+- Adding MacOS window frame to the output image [optional]
-- Executing code file and compositing output image with the results
+- Executing code file and compositing output image with the results [optional]